BITVA-Game/bitva-game/README.md

 # BITVA_groupProject
-Making a game with ellectron, react and jest.
+Making a game with electron, react and jest.